All Episodes

 Well, we hear you, Herb.

-I think look at we're at ten percent unemployment.
+I think, look, we're at 10% unemployment.

 People are understanding.

-They're just shell shocked.
+They're just shell-shocked.

 This is the United States of America, and this kind of stuff doesn't happen here.

-Now the old timers still around remember FDR trying this stuff.
+Now, the old-timers still around, remember FDR trying this stuff.

-All things are built now, and they're not working.
+Those things are built now, and they're not working.

 They are leading to debt, and now people see we're going to add on to that, and we're doing it with an assault on the engine that made this country the greatest economy for the good of all humanity in the history of humanity.